Reputation-based Persuasion Platforms: Introduction

 We consider the standard product adoption setting with a binary set of states of the world (e.g., high-quality product and low-quality product) and a binary set of receiver actions (e.g., buy and do not buy the product).
 The sender only knows a prior distribution of user types, and the platform knows the realized user type.
 After the sender receives information from the platform it forms a posterior on the user type.
 Then, the state of the world (product quality) is drawn from a commonly known prior distribution, and is observed only by the sender.
 The sender then recommends according to the committed persuasion strategy and the receiver forms a posterior probability on the product quality and decides whether to buy or not.
 Lastly, the sender and receiver obtain their payoffs based on the receiver's action and the product quality. \footnote{Note that the terms 'receiver' and 'user' are used interchangeably.}

 Our problem, then, is to find the subgame perfect equilibrium that is optimal for the platform, i.e., an information disclosure policy for the platform that maximizes the users' utility.
 We start with analyzing the one-shot setting.
-In this setting, we demonstrate how our model can be reduced to the seemingly unrelated market segmentation model proposed by Bergemann et al. \cite{bergemann2015}.
-In their model, a monopolistic producer determines an optimal price of a product in a given market, which is a distribution over consumers’ valuations.
-Bergemann et al. provide an efficient algorithm for finding a segmentation of the initial market into multiple markets, such that the consumers’ utility is maximized assuming the producer determines an optimal price at each segment separately.
+In this setting, we demonstrate how our model can be reduced to the seemingly unrelated market segmentation model proposed by \cite{bergemann2015}.
+In their model, a monopolistic producer determines an optimal price of a product in a given market, which is a distribution over consumers’ valuations. \cite{bergemann2015}. provide an efficient algorithm for finding a segmentation of the initial market into multiple markets, such that the consumers’ utility is maximized assuming the producer determines an optimal price at each segment separately.
 In their terminology, segmentation is essentially a distribution over markets, such that its expectation is the initial market.
 The reduction from the persuasion platform problem to the market segmentation problem is done by mapping the persuasion thresholds of the users (i.e., the probabilities of lying to users regarding the product quality) into valuations in the market segmentation problem.
+We also show that under some conditions, the equivalence between the two problems can be extended beyond the case of binary state space.

-Next, we introduce a repeated variation of the persuasion platform problem, in which myopic users arrive sequentially.
+\paragraph{Reputation-based persuasion platforms} Next, we introduce a repeated variation of the persuasion platform problem, in which myopic users arrive sequentially.
 The one-shot interaction between the platform, the sender, and the users is similar to before, except now the platform can not only control the sender’s user information, but it also maintains a reputation state of the sender.
 That is, the platform requires the sender to act truthfully on some signals and punishes the sender if it does not respect the requirement by permanently suspending the sender from the market and transmitting it from a high reputation to a low reputation, for all subsequent time periods.

 At the low reputation state, the sender obtains a known, constant utility that is lower than the monopolistic sender utility, i.e., the utility of the sender when it is provided with no user information from the platform and relies only on the prior user distribution.
 This punishment utility comes from an outside option, which is less desirable for the sender than the case in which the platform provides no user information at all.